Pollination of orchids: Attraction and reward by means of perfumes

 The flowers of the subtribes Stanhopeinae and Catasetinae exhibit specialized pollination mechanisms.
 These species are exclusively pollinated by male euglossine bees, which collect perfumes from the flowers.
 The reasons behind this behavior are not entirely understood, as the perfumes do not provide nutrition or protection but may play a role in the mating rituals of these bees.

 The process of scent collection is quite similar across species.
 The male bee approaches the osmophore, the scent-producing part of the flower, and perches on the labellum.
 Using the long, dense hairs on its front legs, the bee gathers the aromatic substances, which are typically liquid but can also be found in crystalline form.
 If the scent compounds are solid, the bee dissolves them with secretions from its salivary glands.
 Once saturated with the aroma, the bee transfers the scents using its middle legs to storage cavities in its hind legs, where they can be preserved for extended periods.
 Different orchid genera attach pollinia to various parts of the bee’s body.

 Orchids, like many plants, attract specific groups of male euglossine bees by producing species-specific scent mixtures, which likely act as reproductive isolation mechanisms.
 Some orchids exhibit morphological adaptations that ensure pollinia are only released upon visitation by particular bee species, depending on their size and behavior.
 Consequently, not all euglossine bees that visit a given orchid species are effective pollinators.

 Additionally, certain species of Bulbophyllum attract specific male Dacini fruit flies through particular male attractants such as methyl eugenol (ME), raspberry ketone (RK), or zingerone (ZN).
 Methyl eugenol serves as a sex pheromone precursor for several quarantine pest species of Bactrocera, including the oriental fruit fly (B. dorsalis), B. carambolae, B. occipitalis, and B. umbrosa.
 Similarly, raspberry ketone and zingerone function as sex pheromone components for male fruit flies like Zeugodacus caudatus, Z. cucurbitae, and Z. tau.

-Attraction of pollinators by means of deception
+Attraction of pollinators by deception

 Ophrys bombyliflora is one of the orchid species that attracts insects through the strategy of sexual deception: its labellum mimics the females of its pollinator.

 Many orchids employ various deceptive tactics to attract pollinators by mimicking scents, shapes, colors, or movements associated with resources of interest to the pollinators, without providing any actual rewards.
 The mechanisms of deception are diverse and can be categorized as follows: